 ✓ What it takes to sustain a healthy marriage

-This stage is designed to protect the interests of revert sisters, ensuring that they are safeguarded throughout the marriage process.
+This aspect of the service is designed to protect the interests of revert sisters, ensuring that they are safeguarded throughout the marriage process.

-The Wali Panel consists of 5 professionals (three sisters, two brothers), with in-depth understanding and experience of Quran & Sunnah, marriage, and psychological and wellbeing tools.
+The Wali Panel consists of the Panel Chair and 3 professionals (2 sisters, 1 brother), with an in-depth understanding and experience of Quran & Sunnah, marriage, and psychological and wellbeing tools.

-The purpose of the Panel is to act in lieu of the revert sisters’ father or family, as majority of revert sisters do not have a Wali.
+The purpose of the Panel is to act in lieu of the revert womans’ father or family, as the majority of revert sisters do not have a Wali.

 As such, the Wali Panel will conduct initial meetings with sisters and brothers to ensure that they are ready for marriage, undertake references and background checks, and facilitate and oversee meetings between matches (up to 8 meetings).

-Following a successful match, couples can either opt out of the service, or receive support from Solace to plan their Nikkah and Walima.*
+Following a successful meeting, couples can either opt out of the service, or receive support from Solace to plan their Nikkah and Walima.*